MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/projects/oj.md

 - ~~Find out which solver to use~~
 - Set up and run sim
 - Post-process results
-- Verify results with analytical formulas
+- Verify results with analytical estimations

 # Context
 This project idea came to me during breakfast [and you can check out in this blog post](/posts/oj-problem) why it is, most likely, a virtual waste of effort and computing power.

+However, I have not worked with OpenFoam before and I think that this might be a good idea to get to know the workflow of the software.

 The basic idea is to check if it is enough to shake my orange juice bottle *only* once to appropriately mix the pulp to the juice before pouring into the cup.